valentinojosh/CSC3630-DataStructuresandAlgorithms/README.md

-# DataStructuresandAlgorithms
+#Hi!
-Repo for Data Structures and Algorithms, CSC 3630, at Aurora University Fall 2021.
-Most of the course work will be uploaded
+This is a repository for CSC 3630, Data Structures and Algorithms, at Aurora University, Fall 2021